FeatureBaseDB/go-pilosa/docs/imports-exports.md

 You can change the import strategy, thread count and other options by passing them to `client.ImportField` or `client.ImportFieldWithStatus` functions.
 Here are the import options:
 * `OptImportStrategy`: Changes the import strategy of the import goroutines to one of the following:
 	* `DefaultImport`: Default strategy, currently `TimeoutImport`.
-	* `BatchImport`: Read `BatchSize` records, bucket them by slices and import them.
+	* `BatchImport`: Read `BatchSize` records, bucket them by shards and import them.
 By default 100000.
-	* `TimeoutImport`: Read and bucket records by slices and after `Timeout` import the largest bucket.
+	* `TimeoutImport`: Read and bucket records by shards and after `Timeout` import the largest bucket.
 By default `100` milliseconds.
 * `OptImportThreadCount`: Number of import goroutines.
 By default only a single importer is used.
 * `OptImportBatchSize`: Sets the `BatchSize`.
 * `OptImportTimeout`: Sets the `Timeout`.